-Layne is a Behavioral Health Clinician specifically for the Health Sciences Center students at WVU.
+Layne is a Behavioral Health Clinician for the Health Sciences Center students at WVU.
 She has been working with traditional and non-traditional, college aged students since 2010.
 Since that time, her therapeutic career has included providing short term counseling, consultation, outreach, crisis intervention, risk assessment, group therapy, as well as case management and referrals to longer term care for students at WVU.

-Before becoming a counselor and pursuing mental health as a lifelong passion, Layne was a Division 1 athlete, playing volleyball for Marshall University.
+Before becoming a counselor and pursuing mental health as a lifelong passion, Layne was a D1 athlete, playing volleyball for Marshall University.
 She is a strong believer that coaching volleyball closely resembles her clinical work.
 There is not a "one size fits" all approach to counseling.
 Ideal counseling is a collaborative approach.
 It involves approaching therapy with a cultural humble mindset, establishing a warm therapeutic relationship, and tailoring treatment to meet the needs and readiness of the individual.
 Layne values consideration and open discussion of intersecting cultural identities, all the while being mindful to re-evaluate the effectiveness of therapy and making adjustments as needed.

 Layne would describe her style as integrative, warm, and based on empirically supported treatment.
 Her orientation draws from humanistic, cognitive behavioral, third wave CBT, and interpersonal theories.
 She has a wide range of experience with many different presenting concerns, such as, but not limited to, depression, anxiety, trauma, interpersonal-relational difficulty, suicide/homicide, self-injurious behavior, grief and loss, along with gender, spirituality, sexual orientation, and identity concerns.